AndiKod/sherpa/readme.md

 A tool for notes taking and daily activity, as I tried Notion and Obsidian but needed something simple, flexible and straight forward from the terminal ...so experimenting.

+Great with [Calepin](https://github.com/AndiKod/calepin), write plain markdown in and view it in your browser as html with zero config.
+100% Vanilla, no NPM needed, no bloat, it just works.

 It's a personnal project and still in early days, but feel free to give it a try.
 It's always good to have a sh:erpa helping you to reach your higher goals faster and safer.

 ---